Ej1seven/bug-tracker/README.md

 ### MVP / User Stories

+- [x] As a user, I can create new tickets
+- [x] As a user, I can edit tickets
+- [x] As a user, I can delete tickets
+- [x] As a user, I can assign tickets to other users
+- [x] As a user, I can view tickets
-- [x] As a user, I can register my information so I can log in when I want to post content
+- [x] As a user, I can reassign roles to users
-- [x] As a user, I can vote up or down on posts once I am logged in
+- [x] As a user, I can create a new project
-- [x] As a user, I want to be able to edit my post if I make a mistake
+- [x] As a user, I can add users to a project
+- [x] As a user, I can remove users from a project
-- [x] As a user, I want to be able to delete my post if I make a mistake
+- [x] As a user, I can add comments to a ticket
+- [x] As a user, I can view the ticket history

-See the [open issues](https://github.com/ej1seven/The-Forum-Lab/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/ej1seven/bug-tracker/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#top">back to top</a>)</p>